skylight-hq/skylight.digital/pages/pcf/product-manager.md

 title: Product manager
 description: Find out what a product manager does and the skills you need to do the job.
 permalink: /careers/career-pathways/product-manager/
-hero_content: Find out what a product manager does and the skills you need to do the job.
 preload: hero-join-us.svg
 ---